syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 **2019-08-14**

-* The [Calico](https://www.projectcalico.org/) CNI Plugin received an update to the version 3.8.0 today
+* The [Calico](https://www.projectcalico.org/) CNI Plugin received an update to the version 3.8.0

 **2019-08-07**